-4.2 ALLIANCE
+714 4.2 ALLIANCE

-The vegetation alliance is a unit of vegetation determined by the floristic characteristics shared among its constituent associations, and is constrained by the physiognomic characteristics of the higher levels of classification within which the alliance is included.
+- The vegetation alliance is a unit of vegetation determined by the floristic characteristics shared among its constituent associations, and is constrained by the physiognomic characteristics of the higher levels of classification within which the alliance is included.
 Its makeup is broader in concept than the association (i.e., more floristically and structurally variable), yet it has discernable and specifiable floristic characteristics.
-We define alliances as:

-A vegetation classification unit containing one or more associations, and defined by a characteristic range of species composition, habitat conditions, physiognomy, and diagnostic species, typically at least one of which is found in the uppermost or dominant stratum of the vegetation..
+We define alliances as: - A vegetation classification unit containing one or more associations, and defined by a characteristic range of species composition, habitat conditions, physiognomy, and diagnostic species, typically at least one of which is found in - the uppermost or dominant stratum of the vegetation.

-This definition includes both floristic and physiognomic criteria, in keeping with the integrated physiognomic-floristic hierarchy of the NVC.
-It also builds directly from the association concept.
-In comparison with the association, the alliance is more compositionally and structurally variable, more geographically widespread, and occupies a broader set of habitat conditions.
-Characterization of alliances is generally dependent on at least on fully documented associations within the alliance, but as a practical matter "low confidence" alliances (see Section 7.1 on classification confidence levels) often need to be created and used before all the component associations can be established (see Section 6).
-Alliances that are defined narrowly based on specialized local habitats, locally distinctive species, or differ primarily in the relative dominance of major species, are to be avoided.
+724 This definition includes both floristic and physiognomic criteria, in keeping with the integrated 725 physiognomic-floristic hierarchy of the NVC.
+It also builds directly from the association 726 concept.
+In comparison with the association, the alliance is more compositionally and 727 structurally variable, more geographically widespread, and occupies a broader set of habitat 728 conditions.
+Characterizing alliances is ideally dependent upon fully documented associations 729 within the alliance, but as a practical matter "low confidence" alliances (see Section 7.1 on 730 classification confidence levels) often need to be created and used before all the component 731 associations can be established (see Section 6).
+Alliances that are defined narrowly based on 732 specialized local habitats, locally distinctive species, or differ primarily in the relative 733 dominance of major species, are to be avoided.

 The vegetation alliance concept presented here differs somewhat from the concept used in the more floristically-based Braun-Blanquet approach (Braun-Blanquet 1964, Westhoff and van der Maarel 1973).
 For example, using the Braun-Blanquet criteria, the Dicrano-Pinion alliance, which typically contains evergreen tree physiognomy, could include common juniper (Juniperus communis) shrublands (Rodwell 1991).
-The Vaccinio-Piceion (or Piceion Excelsae) alliance, with typically evergreen physiognomy, could include broadleaved deciduous birch (Betula pubescens) woodlands (Ellenberg 1988, Rodwell 1991).
-Nonetheless, alliances of the Braun-Blanquet system typically contain broadly uniform physiognomic and habitat characteristics comparable to the concepts and standards put forth here.
+The Vaccinio-Piceion (or Piceion Excelsae) alliance, with typically evergreen physiognomy, could include broadleaved deciduous birch (Betula pubescens) woodlands (Betulion Pubescentis alliance) (Ellenberg 1988, Rodwell 1991).
+741 Nonetheless, alliances of the Braun-Blanquet system typically contain broadly uniform 742 physiognomic and habitat characteristics comparable to the concepts and standards put forth 743 here.
 Specht et al. (1974) used a similar approach to define alliances for Australia.
-Many forest alliances are roughly equivalent to the "cover types" developed by the Society of American Foresters (SAF) to describe North American forests (Mueller-Dombois and Ellenberg 1974, Eyre 1980).
-In cases where the cover type is based solely on differences in the co-dominance of major species (e.g. Bald Cypress cover type, Water Tupelo cover type, and Bald Cypress-Water Tupelo cover type), the alliance may be broader than the narrowly defined cover types, or recombine them in different ways based on floristic and ecologic relationships.
-In cases where the dominant tree species extend over large geographic areas and varied environmental, floristic or physiognomic conditions, the alliance may represent a finer level of classification than the SAF cover type.
-In these situations, diagnostic species may include multiple dominant or co-dominant tree and understory species that together help define the physiognomic, floristic, and environmental features of an alliance type.
-For example, the broad ranging Jack Pine forest cover type (Eyre 1980, No. 1) may include at least two alliances, a more closed, mesic jack pine forest type and a more xeric, bedrock woodland type.
+744 Many forest alliances are roughly equivalent to the "cover types" developed by the 745 Society of American Foresters (SAF) to describe North American forests (Mueller-Dombois and 746 Ellenberg 1974, Eyre 1980).
+In cases where the cover type is based solely on differences in the 747 co-dominance of major species (e.g. Bald Cypress cover type, Water Tupelo cover type, and 748 Bald Cypress-Water Tupelo cover type), the alliance may be broader than the narrowly defined 749 cover types, or recombine them in different ways based on floristic and ecologic relationships.
+750 In cases where the dominant tree species extend over large geographic areas and varied 751 environmental, floristic or physiognomic conditions, the alliance may represent a finer level of 752 classification than the SAF cover type.
+In these situations, diagnostic species may include 753 multiple dominant or co-dominant tree and understory species that together help define the 754 physiognomic, floristic, and environmental features of an alliance type.
+For example, the broad 755 ranging Jack Pine forest cover type (Eyre 1980, No. 1) may include at least two alliances, a more 756 closed, mesic jack pine forest type and a more xeric, bedrock woodland type.